LogoLogo

 The newly-created database displays all the topics in the Kafka cluster to which you have access.

-To add a new schema
+To add a new namespace

 3. Create Streams and Changelogs